Skip to the main content.

 2 min read

-Ultra Low Sulfur Diesel: Great for Emissions - Here’s What's Missing!
+Ultra Low Sulfur Diesel: Great for Emissions - Here’s What's Missing

-Ultra Low Sulfur Diesel: Great for Emissions - Here’s What's Missing!
+Ultra Low Sulfur Diesel: Great for Emissions - Here’s What's Missing

-ultra low sulfur diesel additiveToday, guest blogger Joe Fazio of Bell Performance tackles some information on ultra-low sulfur diesel fuel.
-When you think of diesel engine emissions, the two elements that come to mind are soot and sulfur.
-Both of these have negative impacts on our environment.
-Sulfur is a natural part of the crude oil from which diesel fuel is refined, and is one of the key causes of acid rain pollution.
+Sulfur is a natural part of the crude oil from which diesel fuel is refined, and is one of the key causes of acid rain pollution when the SOx gases from combustion combine with water vapor in the atmosphere.
 Soot is the main component of diesel engines' noxious black exhaust fumes, and is among the prime contributors to air pollution.
-The move towardultra-low sulfur diesel (ULSD) use, started around 2006, is aimed at lowering diesel engines' harmful exhaust emissions and improving air quality.
+The regulatory transition to ultra-low sulfur diesel (ULSD) use, which happened between 2006 and 2010, is aimed at lowering diesel engines' harmful exhaust emissions and improving air quality.

-3) Poor Cold Flow properties—the process that refineries use to remove sulfur from diesel not only raises the fuel cloud point (the temperature at which the paraffin in the fuel changes from a liquid to a solid wax), but also can significantly lower the aromatic content of the fuel.
+The process that refineries use to remove sulfur from diesel not only raises the fuel cloud point (the temperature at which the paraffin in the fuel changes from a liquid to a solid wax), but also can significantly lower the aromatic content of the fuel.
 As a result, when the paraffin changes to solid wax, the crystals are less likely to remain suspended or dissolved in the fuel.
-Instead, the wax crystals tend to precipitate out (they drop out faster the colder it gets) and accumulate in the fuel and in the bottom of the tank.
+Instead, the wax crystals tend to precipitate out (they drop out faster the colder it gets) and accumulate in the fuel and the bottom of the tank.
 As more crystals drop out, they stick together and get bigger.
-The solid wax crystals are then drawn into the fuel filter as soon as the pump system is activated, quickly plugging the fuel filter and shutting down the engine.
+The solid wax crystals are drawn into the fuel filter as soon as the pump system is activated, quickly plugging the fuel filter and shutting down the engine.

 Check out this related post: